 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Berkley on June 5, 2007 and has 278 pages.
+urban fantasy that was published by Berkley on June 5, 2007 and has 278 pages.

 Explore it on Goodreads or Amazon.